icgc-argo/argo-docs/docs/submission/dictionary-overview.md

 ### Permissible Values

-- Some fields will only accept certain values from a list that is provided in the permissible values column of the dictionary tables.
+- Some fields will only accept certain values from a list of controlled terminology that is provided in the permissible values column of the dictionary tables.
 Values must match the dictionary spelling exactly, but can be submitted case-insensitive.

 - Other fields must meet a regular expression for their value.

 ## Dictionary Standards Used

-The dictionary codelist values were derived from external standards or common terminology used by ICGC ARGO programs.
+The dictionary controlled terminology values were derived from external standards or common terminology used by ICGC ARGO programs.
 These include:

 - [American Joint Committee on Cancer Staging Classifications](https://cancerstaging.org/references-tools/deskreferences/Pages/Cancer-Staging-Forms.aspx)
 - [World Health Organization International Classification of Diseases, 10th Revision (ICD-10)](https://icd.who.int/browse10/2019/en)